jiaqiruan/PetSharingProject/README.md

-(__TODO__: A Simple Soccer Forum)
+(__TODO__: A Digital Pets Forum)

 # Jiaqi Ruan

 ## Overview

-Everyone loves soccer!
-But instead of watching a soccer game, why not create and manipulate a soccer game yourself?
-Imagine suddenly you have the magical power of deciding every soccer game and it can goes whatever you want, that would be funny, isn't it?
-After you create a match, it will be published in the website and other user can comment on it!

-The cooooooolest thing about it is that all of these crazy games will be recorded!
-Just like a real life soccer forum, you can view all the stats of these crazy games created by magcial people like you in the website.
-And of course, player performance (goals, assists) will also be recorded and you can also view them in the website.
-In conclusion, it basically does all the things that a normal soccer forum does (displaying stats about matches, players and teams), but the source of the stat comes from user's creation rather than reality.
+Everyone loves pets!
+But instead of having a real pet which you have to worry about all the messy stuff related to taking care of a pet, why not just have a digital, virtual pet?
+In this website, you can choose your own digital pet and enjoy the company of pets without doing actual petkeeping work!

+No only can you choose pets from pre-set base, you can also create your own pet by uploading photos and customize everything about the pet!
+After you create or choose a pet, you can interact with it by many ways.
+The pet will be "Hungry" overtime so you need to feed them.
+The pet will get "Bored" so you need to play with them.
+Also, you can check other's pet and interact with them too!

 ## Data Model

-The application will store Users, Matches, Comments, MatchActions, Teams, and Players
+The application will store Users, Pets, Foods, Toys

-* Each User can have multiple matches they created (via reference for now) and comment they posted (also via refernce for now)
-* Each Match can have two teams, home and away, (via embedded).
-And a list of MatchAction (via embedded).
-It should also have a list of comment from users, and of course, the user who create the match
+* Each User can have one or more pets.
+Each user will have coins that they can buy Foods and Toys (and also Pets of course) from virtual store.
+Each user will have two arrays representing the Foods and Toys that the User is currently holding.
+* Each Pet have its basic stats (name, species, photos, age...) and also virtual pet stats.
+A hunger stat representing how hungry the pet is, and a mood stat representing the mood of the pet.
+And of course, the owner who owns them.
-* Each Comment will have a user (whoever post it), and a match(via reference)
+* Each Food have a price in coins and the amount of hunger stat it can increase.
-* Each MatchAction will have a type(goal, assist, block-goal), a match that this action happened in (via reference), a time that the action happen (90 minutes of the match), and which player this MatchAction belong to.
-* Each Teams will have a list of Players (via reference), and a team stat for all MatchActions.
+* Each Toy have a price in coins and the amount of mood stat it can increase.
-* Each Players will have a team they play for (via reference), and they personal stats of their own MatchAction, and of course basic information.

 An Example User: